-Now we have all of our positions in place for our 12 bar blues progression.
-The idea here is to have one basic pattern and type of motion to use for every single part of our song.
+Once we have all of our positions in place for our 12 bar blues progression, we can play the entire thing.
+Again, the idea here is to have one basic pattern and type of motion to use for every single part of our song.
 All we need to do is move that same pattern to different sets of strings.